Natural Gas Processing Company Contaminated Gycol Options

 In today’s market purchasing new glycol is very costly.
 Additionally, disposal cost and transportation of the contaminated glycol can add up quickly.

-Probably the most significant expense to gas producers is the amount of money lost due to downtime and LOSS OF PRODUCTION, when replacing contaminated glycol with new glycol.
+Probably the most significant expense to gas producers is the amount of money lost due to downtime and loss of production when replacing contaminated glycol with new glycol.

 These costs do not include the massive amount of money spent cleaning the system with steam cleaners or chemical agents so that the new glycol doesn’t become re-contaminated.

-Reconditioning Existing Glycol
+Recycling Existing Glycol